marigitkh/llm-self-refinement-eval/README.md

-# Capstone Project: Do LLMs Know What/Where and Why They Lack?
+# Do LLMs Know What/Where and Why They Lack?

 This codebase was developed as a part of Bachelor’s capstone project in Data Science at American University of Armenia to investigate the self-refinement capabilities of large language models (LLMs).